MV53X Installation Guide

 Configure Your Network in Dashboard

-The following briefly overviews the steps required to add an MV52 to your network.
-For detailed instructions about creating, configuring and managing Meraki Camera networks, refer to the online documentation (https://documentation.meraki.com/MV).
+This section provides a brief overview of the steps to add an MV53X to your network.
+For detailed instructions on creating, configuring, and managing Meraki Camera networks, refer to the online documentation (https://documentation.meraki.com/MV).

-- Find the network to which you plan to add your cameras or create a new network.
+- Find the existing network where you intend to add the cameras.
+If needed, create a new network.

-- Add your cameras to your network.
-You will need your Meraki order number (found on your invoice) or the serial number of each camera, which looks like Qxxx-xxxx-xxxx, and is found on the bottom of the unit.
+- Add your cameras to the network using either your Meraki order number (located on your invoice) or the serial number of each camera (in the format Qxxx-xxxx-xxxx, found on the bottom of the unit).

-- Verify that you the camera is now listed under Cameras > Monitor > Cameras.
+- Confirm that the camera is listed under Cameras > Monitor > Cameras in the dashboard.

 Check and Configure Firewall Settings

-If a firewall is in place, it must allow outgoing connections on particular ports to particular IP addresses.
-The most current list of outbound ports and IP addresses for your particular organization can be found here.
+If a firewall is in place, it must permit outgoing connections on specific ports to designated IP addresses.
+To obtain the most up-to-date list of outbound ports and IP addresses for your organization is available on the Firewall Configuration page.

 DNS Configuration

-Each MV53X will generate a unique domain name to allow for secured direct streaming functionality.
+Each MV53X will generates a unique domain name to enable secure direct streaming functionality.
 These domain names resolve an A record for the private IP address of the camera.
 Any public recursive DNS server will resolve this domain.

-If utilizing an on site DNS server, please allow *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.
+For utilizing an on site DNS server, allow *.devices.meraki.direct or configure a conditional forwarder to prevent local domains from being appended to *.devices.meraki.direct.
+Forward these domain requests to Google Public DNS for resolution.

 Assigning IP Addresses

-At this time, the MV53x does not support static IP assignment.
-MV53X units must be added to a subnet that uses DHCP and has available DHCP addresses to operate correctly.
+Currently, the MV53X does not support static IP address assignment.
+To ensure proper operation, MV53X units must be connected to a subnet configured for DHCP with sufficient available DHCP addresses.

 Install Instructions